IRS Form 1099-DA Explained – The New Crypto Tax Form for 2026 Filing

 - Custodial wallet providers

-- Certain payment processors that handle crypto
+- Certain crypto payment processors

-1099-DA vs Old 1099-B/1099-MISC
+1099-DA vs Old 1099-B and 1099-MISC

 What to Do With Your 1099-DA